 Korea:

 The maximum funding for all Korean partners in an application is 20,000,000 KRW incl. overhead per project.
 NRF will provide funding for two to three separate projects under this call.
-Please refer to the and call documents written in Korean for further information.
+Please refer to the NRF funding site and call documents written in Korean for further information.

 Guidelines for partnerships: